Doing History

 Commemorative Culture

 Subsequently, “the goal is to bring together discourses and actors”, also when it comes to knowledge production within and outside the academic world.
 UR’s Center for Commemorative Culture, dealing with remembrance practices, remembrance discourses and historical policies in the present, perfectly complements this endeavor: “The Center connects actors working inside academia with those working outside academia.
-Both groups are historically aware people who allow narratives to emerge - only in different contexts”, says Juliane Tomann, the Center's director of research.
+Both groups are historically aware people who allow narratives to emerge - only in different contexts”, says Juliane Tomann, member of the Center's management.

 An actor-centered approach is most important to researchers who are also interested in issues of industrialization and de-industrialization, especially in Central Eastern Europe and the former GDR.
 “I explore the spaces that emerge when old industries collapse, focusing on how they are transformed.
 Again, performative acts are of major interest to me.”
 Currently, she investigates nuclear cultural heritage.
 How do people deal with former nuclear sites or nuclear facilities after they are shut down?